-Let’s face it, no one enjoys sitting for hours upon hours in bumper to bumper traffic.
-So why commute to work if you don’t have to?
+Let’s face it, no one enjoys sitting for hours upon hours in bumper-to-bumper traffic.
+So, why commute to work if you don’t have to?
 For those of you who haven’t heard of flexible work arrangements, it’s a hot topic nowadays.
-It’s a growing concept and seemingly benefiting both employees and employers alike.
+It’s a growing concept and seemingly beneficial for both employees and employers.

 To dive into the details, flexible work arrangements aren’t your average 9-to-5, Monday to Friday office job.
 It’s the idea that employees have the freedom to select different variations of how, when, or where they’d like to work.
-More commonly, we see organizations offer flexible working hours, also known as “flextime,” or to work remotely.
+More commonly, we see organizations offer flexible working hours, also known as “flextime,” or remote work.

-Flextime: When an employee can alter, either temporarily or permanently, their work schedule and hours.
-For example, choosing to work 7:30 a.m. - 3:30 p.m. instead of 9-to-5.
+Flextime: When an employee can either temporarily or permanently alter their work schedule and hours.
+For example, choosing to work 7:30 a.m. to 3:30 p.m. instead of 9 a.m.to 5 p.m.

-Work from home or work remotely: Working at own home by communicating with your organization through the internet, email, and/or phone.
+Work from home or work remotely: Work in your own home by communicating with your organization through the internet, email, and phone.

 Work part-time: When an employee works fewer hours than a full-time employee.
 Often in shifts.

 Work-sharing: A program designed to avoid layoffs during slow business times.
 If an employee is eligible for employment insurance (EI), the government supplements their wages for the days they’re not working.